gempir/loggy/DEPLOYMENT.md

 1. **Build fails**: Check that all dependencies are installed and `bun run build` works locally
 2. **Assets 404**: Verify the `dist/` directory structure and that `_routes.json` excludes your assets
 3. **Routes not working**: Check that the worker is being deployed correctly in the Cloudflare Pages dashboard
+4. **"Workers-specific command" error**: Make sure you don't have a "Deploy command" set in Cloudflare Pages settings.
+The build command should be `bun run build` and the deploy happens automatically - no deploy command needed!
+5. **Wrong wrangler command**: If you need to manually deploy, use `npx wrangler pages deploy dist` (not `wrangler deploy`)

 ### Base Path